CorrieScheepers/Masters/docs/Storyline.md

 - Rank software systems against each other
 - Prioritise maintenance based on user's activities

-4. Most important results?
+## Most important results?

 - Logging points identification
 - User activities per software system
-- Resource allocation to improve maintenance (deprecation of unused systems)
+- Resource allocation to improve maintenance (focus on most used systems)
 - Maintenance effort improvements

-5. Conclusions?
+## Conclusions?

-Priortising maintenance of software systems based on a utilisation analysis can improve the maintenance efforts of developers.
-Unused systems that are identified can rather be deprecated if it doesn't fit any future functionality of the entire software system.
+- Priortising maintenance of software systems based on a utilisation analysis can improve the maintenance efforts of developers.
+- Unused systems that are identified can be identified and removed.
+- The most used systems will receive the highest maintenance priority.